cms5109/cms5109.github.io/_posts/2017-08-22-how-to-create-products-that-customers-love.md

 categories: agile lean product_management
 ---

-I took this [workshop](https://svpg.com/public-workshops/), and jotted down some
+I took this [workshop](https://svpg.com/public-workshops/), and jotted down some notes from Marty.
+All in all, I'd definitely recommend this workshop; it was a great overview, and helped me start seeing the difference between product management in Silicon Valley vs. elsewhere.
 <hr>

 SAFe is designed for IT.
 IT projects we give to the Accentures of the world.